 Lynghammar et al. (2013) reviewed the occurrence of chondrichthyan fish in the Barents Sea ecoregion.
-The skate species reported to be inhabiting offshore areas of this ecoregion included thorny skate Amblyraja radiata, Arctic skate Amblyraja hyperborea, round skate Rajella fyllae, spinytail skate Bathyraja spinicauda, common skate complex (Dipturus batis and/or D. intermedius, but see Section 26.1), sailray Rajella lintea, long-nose skate Dipturus oxyrinchus, shagreen ray Leucoraja fullonica and thornback ray Raja clavata (Andriashev, 1954; Dolgov, 2000; Dolgov et al., 2005a; Wienerroither et al., 2011; Knutsen et al., 2017 WD), but few occur at high abundance.
+The skate species reported from the offshore areas of this ecoregion include thorny skate Amblyraja radiata, Arctic skate Amblyraja hyperborea, round skate Rajella fyllae, spinytail skate Bathyraja spinicauda, common skate complex (Dipturus batis and/or D. intermedius, but see Section 26.1), sailray Rajella lintea, long-nosed skate Dipturus oxyrinchus, shagreen ray Leucoraja fullonica and thornback ray Raja clavata (Andriashev, 1954; Dolgov, 2000; Dolgov et al., 2005a; Wienerroither et al., 2011; Knutsen et al., 2017 WD), but few occur at high abundance.
 All skate species occurring in offshore areas also occur in more coastal areas, with the exception of A. hyperborea, D. oxyrinchus and R. lintea (Williams et al., 2008).
-The spatial distribution of chondrichthyan fishes in the Barents Sea, as observed in recent surveys, has been described by Wienerroither et al. (2011; 2013).
+The spatial distribution of chondrichthyan fishes in the Barents Sea, as observed in recent surveys, has been described by Wienerroither et al. (2011, 2013).

-Stock boundaries are not known for the skates in this area.
-Neither are the potential movements of species between the coastal and offshore areas.
-Further investigations are necessary to determine potential migrations or interactions of elasmobranch populations within this ecoregion and adjacent areas.
+The stock boundaries are not known for the skates in this area, nor the potential movements of species between coastal and offshore areas.
+Further investigations are necessary to determine potential movements and migrations between elasmobranch populations within this ecoregion and with adjacent areas.

-Amblyraja radiata is the dominant species, comprising 96% by number and about 92% by biomass of skates caught in surveys or as bycatch.
+Amblyraja radiata is the dominant skate species, comprising 96% by number and about 92% by biomass of skates caught in surveys or as bycatch.
 The next most abundant species are A. hyperborea and R. fyllae (3% and 2% by number, respectively), and the remaining species are scarce (Dolgov et al., 2005a; Drevetnyak et al., 2005).

-The species composition of skates caught in the Barents Sea differs from those recorded in the Norwegian Deep and northeastern Norwegian Sea (Skjaeraasen and Bergstad, 2000; 2001).
-Although A. radiata is the dominant species in both areas, the proportion of warmer-water species (B. spinicauda and R. lintea) is lower and the portion of cold-water species (A. hyperborea) is higher in the Barents Sea.
+The species composition of skates caught in the Barents Sea differs from those recorded in the Norwegian Deep and northeastern Norwegian Sea (Skjaeraasen and Bergstad, 2000, 2001).
+Although A. radiata is the dominant species in both areas, the proportion of warmer-water species (B. spinicauda and R. lintea) is lower, and the proportion of cold-water species (A. hyperborea) is higher in the Barents Sea.